Ghox: Reception and legacy

 British and Spanish gaming magazines The One for Amiga Games and Micromanía gave an overall positive outlook to the game.
 John Cook of Sinclair User rated the game with a 85% score.
 In the April 1992 issue of Japanese publication Micom BASIC Magazine, the game was ranked on the number thirty spot in popularity.
 Retro Gamer regarded it as a graphically superior clone of Breakout.

-In more recent years, the rights to Ghox and many other IPs from Toaplan are now owned by Tatsujin, a company named after Truxton's Japanese title that was founded in 2017 by former Toaplan employee Masahiro Yuge, who are now affiliated with arcade manufacturer exA-Arcadia.
+In more recent years, the rights to Ghox and many other IPs from Toaplan are now owned by Tatsujin, a company named after Truxton's Japanese title that was founded in 2017 by former Toaplan employee Masahiro Yuge, and is part of Embracer Group since 2022.